Heat LQ

 Wheat (spring incl.
 Clearfield wheat, winter, durum)

-Pre-harvest interval1
+Pre-harvest interval

 2 days after application for chickpeas and dry common beans.